Definition of a preposition

 Worry, trouble, bother

-- I’m concerned for this unexpected incident.
+- I’m concerned about my children for their responsibility.

 - She is concerned for her final examination.

-- He is concerned for his physical fitness.
+- He is concerned for his livelihood.

 60. Confidence in